kumpan/unikorn/content/web/2020-06-24-project-management-sv.md

   alt: Web Project Management
   src: ../assets/project-2-.svg
 hero:
-  heading: Digital and Web Project Management
+  heading: Projektledning av webb och digitala strategier
   preamble: Your project is important!
 We get that and leave nothing to chance,
     thus, we want to follow your strategy through.
 Providing a well-structured web project to cement your company’s digital presence for the long-run.